-(Editor’s note: This is a guest post from Darshana Gupta.
-She quit her day job in Mumbai at a publicity firm and discovered solo travel in December 2013.
+(Guest writer Darshana Gupta quit her day job in Mumbai at a publicity firm and discovered solo travel back in December 2013.
 She writes about her insights and errors as an Indian woman on the road alone.)

 The decision of going with the flow was an unprompted one.
 Quitting my job and having nothing to do was little scary.
 There was no doubt that I had got used to a certain routine — waking up at a particular time, having breakfast, boarding a train and rushing to office.
 I followed the usual work pattern of people in the city, leaving for home in the evening, sometimes very late evenings, catching up with friends at times or attending belly dance class thrice a week, then getting back home exhausted.
 Besides work, I couldn’t actually think of any other activities which I was fondly interested in like yoga, meditation or practicing dance, taking a walk in nature.